 Krogstad tells her that he's known Torvald ever since they were in school together.
-He comments that Torvald has no more will power than most married men, when it comes to their wives' desires.
+He comments that Torvald has no more willpower than most married men when it comes to their wives' desires.

 Nora tells him to get out; she's no longer afraid of him.
 After New Year's, she'll be out from under his thumb.
-(We're beginning to get the impression that Krogstad is the guy that Nora borrowed the Italy money from.)
+(We're beginning to get the impression that Krogstad is the guy whom Nora borrowed the Italy money from.)

 Krogstad talks about how hard his life has been since he was accused of an indiscretion back in the day.
 That's why he had to become a loan shark.
 All he wants is to have the respect of the community again, for the sake of his sons.
-The job at the bank was the first step towards this, but now Torvald wants to fire him.
+The job at the bank was the first step toward this, but now Torvald wants to fire him.

 Nora reiterates that she can't help him.